 - To make the bread dough, sift the flour and salt into a bowl.
 Rub in the olive oil.

 - Mix the yeast into the flour and make a well in the centre.
 Add the sugar and enough water to make a sticky dough.

 - Knead the dough for at least 10 minutes until smooth and no longer sticky.

 - Place in a greased bowl cover with a damp cloth and leave in a warm place until it has doubled in bulk, (about 1 hour).

 - Knock back the dough and knead again briefly to make sure all the air has been knocked out.

 - Shape the dough into flat circles about the size of your palm, and fill with sun-dried tomatoes, a generous sprinkling of Pecorino and a few sprigs of chopped rosemary leaves.
 Season with salt and black pepper.
 Bring all the sides together and make a sealed ball so that the filling doesn’t ooze out while the bread cooks.

 - Place the stuffed ‘bread rolls’ into greased pots (grease with a little butter on all sides and the base) or individual tins and cover with a damp cloth.
 Making sure the pots are not more than about half to three quarters full with dough or they will be too big.
 Cover and allow to prove for a second time for 20 minutes.
 Brush the tops with egg wash.
 Egg wash is just 1 egg whisked well.

-- Place the Grill Grid the Fenced Roast Rack onto the Cobb Cooker.
+- Place the Grill Grid and the Fenced Roast Rack onto the COBB Cooker.

 - Arrange the baby pots on the Fenced Roast Rack and bake for about 20-30 minutes or until golden and delicious.
 You can also make 1 large loaf in a loaf tin and that will cook for about an hour.